|

 Spectral resolution of FTIR 0.2 cm-1.

 Rapid scan & step scan available.
-Rapid scan 65 spectra/sec at 16cm-1.
+Rapid scan 65

 Library search for Organic compounds & polymers.